Pachygaster leachii

 Pachygaster leachii, the yellow-legged black, is a European species of soldier fly.

 Description

 A minute fly of brilliant black color with a round abdomen and a body length of around 2.5-3.5 mm.
 The eyes are brown-red in males and obscure green in females.
 Both males and females have yellow antennae.
 The legs are of a pale yellow with a blackish ring, sometimes quite wide, at the apex of femora III.
 It has yellowish wings with pale veins.
 The halteres are yellowish-brown at the base.

 Biology

 The habitat is woodland with oak and elm.
 Associated with alder, hazel.
 The flight period is from June to August.

 Distribution

-Northwest and Western Europe, Russia, Caucasus, Trans-Caucasus.
+Andorra, Austria, Azerbaijan, Belgium, Bulgaria, Czech Republic, England, France, Georgia, Germany, Hungary, Ireland, Italy, Netherlands, Poland, Portugal, Romania, Russia, Slovakia, Spain, Sweden, Switzerland, Wales, Yugoslavia.